cometbft/cometbft/docs/core/validators.md

 validator's private key.

 Some Proof-of-Stake consensus algorithms aim to create a "completely" decentralized system where all stakeholders (even those who are not always available online) participate in the committing of blocks.
 CometBFT has a different approach to block creation.
-Validators are expected to be online, and the set of validators is permissioned/curated by some external process.
+Validators are expected to be online, and the set of validators is permissioned/curated by the ABCI application.
 Proof-of-stake is not required, but can be implemented on top of CometBFT consensus.
 That is, validators may be required to post collateral on-chain, off-chain, or may not be required to post any collateral at all.

 Validators have a cryptographic key-pair and an associated amount of "voting power".
 Voting power need not be the same.